Prepared by Allison Mowatt

 In addition, for the eight consecutive year, local artist Barbara Briden and Peter Daniel, proprietor and creator of custom frames at Artisan Picture Framing and Art Gallery at 204 Main Avenue in Hawley, have collaborated to create beautiful paintings of familiar Hawley street scenes which have been raffled off to benefit the community.
 The recipient this year is the Ritz Company Playhouse at 512 Keystone Street and raffle funds are designated for the Ritz Bitz Players, which are the junior actors’ summer theater group, ranging in ages from five to 15.
 In the past, painting raffle funds were delegated to the Hawley Public Library, the local fire department, an area special needs child and the Wayne County Family Center in Hawley.
 Since the raffle money is benefiting the Ritz this year, Barbara wanted to create a scene with the venerable theater in it.

-Page 2 of 2 - This is just an example of the many worthwhile endeavors made possible through Hawley Winterfest.
+This is just an example of the many worthwhile endeavors made possible through Hawley Winterfest.
 Continue supporting this magical festival so this gem of a town can continue to sparkle.

 For more information, call The Lake Wallenpaupack Visitors Center at (570) 226-2141, visit